Finite type coarse expanding conformal dynamics: Definition and first properties

 then

 and

 \eb

-The [Expansion] Axiom implies that the maximum diameters of the elements of $\UUU_n$ tend to zero uniformly in $n$.
+For the Axiom [Diam], note that only the values smaller than $1$ are relevant for $\delta_{\pm}$.
+The Axiom [Expans] implies that the maximum diameters of the elements of $\UUU_n$ tend to zero uniformly in $n$.
 Since $\UUU_0$ is assumed finite, each covering $\UUU_n$ is finite, so for each $n$ there is a minimum diameter of an element of $\UUU_n$.
-Since $X$ is perfect and, by assumption, each $U \in \mathbf{U}$ contains a point of $X$, each $U$ contains many points of $X$ and so has positive diameter.
+By \cite[Prop.
+2.4.1]{kmp:ph:cxci}, the space $X$ is perfect, that is, contains no isolated points.
+By assumption, each $U \in \mathbf{U}$ contains a point of $X$.
+So, it contains many points of $X$, and so has positive diameter.
 Hence there exist decreasing positive sequences $c_n, d_n \to 0$ such that the {\em diameter bounds} hold:

 { \bf Canonical gauge.} A homeomorphism $h$ between metric spaces $(X,d_X)$ and $(Y,d_Y)$ is called {\em quasisymmetric} provided there exists a homeomorphism $\eta: [0,\infty) \to [0,\infty)$ such that